Healthy Blueberry Scones

 - Tapioca Flour

-- Ghee/Coconut oil (for paleo option) or pasteurized butter
+- Ghee/Coconut oil or grass fed butter

 - Coconut Sugar